 9 Benefits of Human Growth Hormone

 Human growth hormone can be injected in larger doses to promote weight loss and increase muscle size, while a small doses can be used for general recovery, health and ignite the anti-aging process.
 Presently, there is a growing list of benefits of HGH treatment in children, adolescents and adults, such as:

 1. Increased Muscle Strength

-Human growth hormone has been known to improve physical capacity of individuals through stimulating collagen synthesis in the skeletal muscle and tendons, increasing muscle strength and improving exercise performance as a result.
+Human growth hormone has been known to improve physical capacity of individuals by stimulating collagen synthesis in the skeletal muscle and tendons, increasing muscle strength and improving exercise performance as a result.

 2. Better Fracture Healing

-Human growth hormone plays a crucial role in the repair of wear and tear and expedites healing.
 Researchers have reported the beneficial effects of HGH in enhancing the healing of injuries and wounds significantly.
-A randomized, controlled, double-blinded study for six months of HGH therapy or placebo in 28 healthy older men with low baseline plasma IGF-1 was conducted at the University of California’s Department of Medicine.
-As a result, healthy older men who were administered growth hormone had enhanced collagen deposition during the wound-healing process, helping the healing process.
-(4)
+A randomized, controlled, double-blinded study of six months of HGH therapy found that healthy older men who were administered growth hormone had enhanced collagen deposition during the wound-healing process, helping the healing process.